-The UAE also continues to cooperate with the Council's Special Procedures, including visits by its Special Rapporteurs on Human Trafficking, Human Rights and Counter-terrorism, Independence of Judges and Lawyers.
+The UAE also continues to cooperate with the Council's Special Procedures, including visits by its Special Rapporteurs on Human Trafficking, Human Rights and Counter-terrorism and Independence of the Judiciary.

 In addition, the Government has renewed its financial support for the Office of the United Nations High Commissioner for Human Rights and contributes to a number of human rights funds such as the Trust Fund on Contemporary Forms of Slavery; the Voluntary Fund for Victims of Torture; the United Nations Voluntary Trust Fund for Victims of Human Trafficking; and funds for UNDP programmes.

 The UAE was elected to a three-year membership of the 47-member UN Human Rights Council commencing in early 2013, receiving the second highest number of votes of all 18 successful candidates.